Used and loved by millions

 How can I use "stand your ground" in a sentence?

-You can use "stand your ground" to describe defending your beliefs or position.
-For example, "Despite the criticism, he decided to stand his ground and continue with his project."
+You can use "stand your ground" to describe defending a position, belief, or principle, as in, "Despite the criticism, she decided to stand her ground and continue with her project".

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision